 In the 1970s, Lawrence H. Einhorn, MD, an American oncologist transformed testicular cancer treatment spectacularly when he devised a new three-drug chemotherapy regimen that increased survival rates from 5–10% to a whopping 70%, and today survival rates for testicular cancer are close to 95%.
 He's an absolute legend and without his pioneering treatment, I probably wouldn't have seen my daughters grow up or start designing typefaces again.
 Einhorn Sans seemed the perfect choice.

 However, as the design stuttered slowly into a fully fledged family, I found out that there was already a typeface on the market named Einhorn.
 Double humbug!
-I had to start again but it wasn't long before I came across Rahere, who founded Barts in 1123.
-I loved the name, and it had the emotional connection that I wanted too.
+I had to start again, but it wasn't long before I came across Rahere, who founded St Bartholomew's Hospital in 1123.
+I loved the name, and it also had the emotional connection that I wanted too.

-Rahere was an Anglo-Norman priest and monk who was also one of King Henry I's preferred courtiers.
+Rahere was an Anglo-Norman priest and monk, and one of King Henry I's preferred courtiers.
 During a pilgrimage to Rome, he became ill, and – reputedly – St Bartholomew (one of the twelve apostles of Jesus) visited him in a dream with a message to set up a religious hospital.

 I'm neither a historian nor a researcher, so rather than splash around in puddles of inaccuracies (especially after Google Bard's AI gaffe) you can find out more about Rahere at these websites: